wordofwarning/wordofwarning.org/current/2019-springsummer/dye/index.md

 #### In Brief
 ADD SHORT COPY.

-Read an interview with Katy about *The Comforter* in <a href="http://www.theatrebubble.com/2018/07/edinburgh-fringe-2018-interview-with-katy-dye" target="_blank">Theatre Bubble</a>.
+Read an interview with Katy about *Baby Face* in <a href="http://www.theatrebubble.com/2018/07/edinburgh-fringe-2018-interview-with-katy-dye" target="_blank">Theatre Bubble</a>.

 #### Venue + Booking Details
 Date: Wednesday 20 March 2019, 8?pm